yun-liu/Tuberculosis/README.md

 ### Citation

-If you are using the code/model/data provided here in a publication, please consider citing our works:
+If you are using the code/model/data provided here in a publication, please consider citing our papers:

 ```
 @article{liu2023revisiting,